South Korea risks ties by disbanding 'comfort women' fund: Japan PM

 ($1 = 1,131.2400 won)

-Reporting by Tim Kelly in TOKYO and Hyonhee Shin in SEOUL; additional reporting by Joyce Lee; editing by Darren Schuettler
+Reporting by Tim Kelly in TOKYO and Hyonhee Shin in SEOUL; additional Reporting by Joyce Lee in SEOUL; Editing by Darren Schuettler and Michael Perry